mealie-recipes/mealie/docs/docs/contributors/developers-guide/code-contributions.md

 [Please Join the Discord](https://discord.gg/QuStdQGSGK).
 We are building a community of developers working on the project.

-## We Develop with Github
+## We Develop with GitHub
-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use [Github Flow](https://docs.github.com/en/get-started/using-github/github-flow), So All Code Changes Happen Through Pull Requests
+## We Use [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow), So All Code Changes Happen Through Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://docs.github.com/en/get-started/using-github/github-flow)).
+Pull requests are the best way to propose changes to the codebase (we use [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow)).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `mealie-next`.
 2. Checkout the Discord, the PRs page, or the Projects page to get an idea of what's already being worked on.